Welcome to our website.....

 CALLING FOR PREP ENROLMENTS 2019

 Is your child born between 1st July 2013 and 30th June 2014?
 If so, your child is eligible to be enrolled for 2019.
-Prep Enrolment packages are now available at the front office or if you know of a child please come and collect a package.
-We will be conducting Prep interviews towards the end of this term and we will be holding Transition days in Term 4.
+Prep Enrolment packages are available at the front office or if you know of a child please come and collect a package.
+Prep interviews are now being conducted.
+Please contact the office to make an appointment.